sunny/actor/README.md

 ### Types

-Sometimes it can help to have a quick way of making sure we didn't mess up our inputs.
+Sometimes it can help to have a quick way of making sure we didn’t mess up our inputs.

 For that you can use the `type` option and giving a class or an array of possible classes.
-If the input or output doesn't match is not an instance of these types, an error is raised.
+If the input or output doesn’t match these types, an error is raised.

 ```rb
 class UpdateUser < Actor